-The capital budget, as proposed by the City Manager, continues to fund high priority projects which meet Council's goals.
 This year's the City Managers Recommended Budget continues to have an emphasis on funding affordable housing projects, transportation and transit projects and open space acquisitions which has been identified by Council as a critical priority.
-In addition, all projects were evaluated in the anticipation of the potential Treasure Hill open space general obligation ballot initiative and ability to set a recommended GO bond amount.
-The CIP Committee has targeted a GO bond amount between \$55- \$50 million, with alternatives to be decided by City Council.
-The following table shows a summary of current major projects with proposed funding amounts by community priority and funding source.
+In addition, all projects were recently evaluated for the Treasure Hill open space acquisition.